nyasha1934/datasciencecoursera/README.md

 Projects related to the John Hopkins Data Science Specialization on Coursera.

 Add some content to illustrate how to commit to the local machine and push changes to Github.
+Annndd Heeerrre Weeee Go!